droc101/c-game-engine/Docs/Actors.md

 - A single rotation around the Y-axis
 - An optional shadow
 - Either a wall or a full 3D model
-- Actors use Box2D for collision, and can create a collider with any shape that best suits the actor.
+- Actors use Jolt for collision, and can create a collider with any shape that best suits the actor.
 - Four parameters that can be set in the level editor
 - A pointer to any additional data the actor needs